 Lao Tzu

-Lao Tzu was a Chinese philosopher circa 375 CE, best known for Taoism, the Daodejing.
-There is some question about whether he is an actual person or a pen name attributed to the work of several philosophers of the era.
-At any rate, this quote underscores the wisdom of understanding the Observer from the mechanisms doing the observation.
+Lao Tzu was a Chinese philosopher who lived around 375 CE and is best known for Taoism, the Daodejing.
+Some question whether he is an actual person or the pen name of several philosophers of the era.
+This quote is about distinguishing between the Observer and the mechanism doing the observation.

 “He who knows others is wise; he who knows himself is enlightened.” — Lao Tzu